TRianR/CSCI3308_Project/README.md

 ###Non-Functional Requirements:
 * 004 Recognizable image/icon for "Timmy" character -- 1
 * 009 Game runs on all browers --
-* 013 There will be a contained environment in which all action takes place --
+* 013 There will be a contained environment in which all action takes place based on an X&Y grid --